 Rape and sexual assault, such as sexual abuse and sodomy, constitute crimes.
-Such behavior is prohibited by New York state law (see Section 130 of the College also strongly condemns sexual harassment in any form.
+Such behavior is prohibited by New York state law (see Section 130 of the New York State Penal Law) and Appendix H of the ESF student handbook.
+The College also strongly condemns sexual harassment in any form.
 Allegations of sexual assault or rape should be reported to the University Police Department at (315) 470-6666.

-On/Off Campus Sex Offender Victim Services
+On/Off Campus Sex Assault Victim Services